 How to Properly Blend Foundation Over Your Sunscreen

 Everyone knows that sunscreen is a must—always, no matter the season, weather, or time of day (though, you can skip it at nighttime!).
 And though you understand its importance, you might not know how to layer base makeup over said SPF.
 If you're hoping to wear foundation, concealer, or powder overtop your sunscreen, it helps to know how to apply them to avoid any textural inconsistencies—an issue that might drive you to skip SPF application, which shouldn't be an option.
 That's why we spoke with two makeup artists and asked them to explain everything you need to know about properly blending base on top of your sunscreen.
+You won't want to skip your moisturizer, either.
+We gathered insight from a dermatologist to figure out if you put sunscreen on before or after moisturizer, too.
 Armed with their advice, you will be able to stay protected while you put your best face forward.

 According to Cover FX lead makeup artist Megan Curtin, your sunscreen and foundation formulas must be compatible, which means they were created with ingredients that won't repel each other.
 This can lead to pilling, she notes.
 "Silicone is typically the culprit for causing pilling (when your product rolls up in tiny balls on your skin), but that doesn't mean you should avoid it altogether—just make sure you're not using too much of it in each of your products," she shares.
 "For instance, a lightweight moisturizer underneath a sunscreen oil will create a great dewy base for a liquid foundation.
 Try layering Cover FX's Custom Blending Moisturizer ($42, dermstore.com), SPF 30 Booster Drops ($45, ulta.com), and Natural Finish Foundation ($45, dermstore.com).
 None of them are heavily laden with silicone."